 Photo: Rockuzz / Wikimedia Commons

-Shivanasamudra Waterfalls, situated about 135 km from Bangalore, is a stunning natural wonder formed by the Kaveri River.
+Shivanasamudra Waterfalls, one of the best weekend getaways in Bangalore within 150 kms, is a stunning natural wonder formed by the Kaveri River.
 The waterfalls are split into two main sections: Gaganachukki and Barachukki, each offering breathtaking views and a tranquil environment.
 The best time to visit is during the monsoon season, from July to October, when the water flow is at its peak.

 Suggested Read: Things To Do In Shivanasamudra Falls To Experience Serenity